fourscoreandmore/fourscoreandmore.org/musoRepo/GenAI.md

 - Title: 'Generative AI Tools in Music'
 - By: Mark Gotham, 2026
 - Licence: CC-By-SA
-- Suggestions/contributions: Yes!
-PR or see email [contact details here](https://markgotham.github.io/))
+- Suggestions/contributions: Are welcome!
+PR or see [email contact details here](https://markgotham.github.io/)

 On this page:
 - [Tasks](#tasks)